MichaelLangbein/MichaelLangbein.github.io/_posts/2018-02-26-fourier-on-3d.markdown

 ---

 $$ \newcommand{\Reals}[]{\mathbb{R}} $$
+$$ \newcommand{\Naturals}[]{\mathbb{N}} $$

 # Motivation: adding an octave to a sphere

 Like many people I first got into working with the Fourier transform when learning to work with music.
-It was neat how you could take a signal, find out what notes it consisted of and then adjust the signal to your liking.
-You could add an octave on top of the most important note, for example, by just adding another frequency in the Fourier domain.
+It was neat how you could take a signal, find out what notes it consisted of and then adjust the signal to your liking by doing simple operations in the Fourier domain.
+For example you could add an octave on top of the most important note by just adding another frequency to the signal.

-Really, a musical signal is only just a function of time, or, in just a little more technical terms, a mapping \\(\Reals \to \Reals \\).
+Really, a musical signal is only just a function of time, or, in more technical terms, a mapping \\(\Reals \to \Reals \\).
 However, there is no reason why we should limit ourselves to only such functions.
 What about mappings of the form \\( \Reals^n \to \Reals \\), or \\( \Reals^n \to \Reals^m \\)?

 This opens up a whole new world of interesting transformations.
-For example, grayscale pictures can be Fourier-transformed by viewing them as a function mapping x- and y-coordinates onto a pixel-value between zero and 255.
-This is one example of a mapping of the form \\( \Reals^2 \to [0, 255] \\).
+For example, grayscale pictures can be viewed as a function mapping x- and y-coordinates onto a pixel-value between 0 and 255.
+This is one example of a mapping of the form \\( \Naturals^2 \to [0, 255] \\).

 Geometrical objects make for another interesting example.
 We can transform any geometrical object that has a parameterized equation.
 Consider for example the spere: